zdlarr/Location-aware-SIRR/README.md

 ## Citation
-If you find our work helpful to your research, please consider to cite our paper.
+If you find our work helpful to your research, please cite our paper.
 ```bibtex
 @article{dong2020location,
   author = {Zheng Dong and Ke Xu and Yin Yang and Hujun Bao and Weiwei Xu and Rynson W.H.
 Lau},